-PETER KARP Blue Flame
+PETER KARP Magnificent Heart

 That instinctive love of music was accelerated when he went to live with his dad in a trailer park, in rural Enterprise, Alabama.
 It was there that he became aware of the musicians that laid the seeds for the seminal sounds of the Blues, revered pioneers like Sun House, Robert Johnson, Muddy Waters, Elmore James and Howlin’ Wolf.
 He also began exploring the artists that picked up that gauntlet early on, original American masters like Johnny Cash, Bob Dylan, Jimi Hendrix, and Jerry Lee Lewis.